 So far the year 2011 has brought upon some amazing changes in design and Internet technology.
-Web development has become a much smoother subject to jump into learning, not to mention the countless open source libraries useful in streamlining the process.
+Web development has become a much smoother subject to jump into learning, not to mention the countless open-source libraries useful in streamlining the process.
 And yet it seems the global design community is far from throwing in the towel.

-I want to introduce 15 ideas which have grown very rapidly over the past year.
+I want to introduce 15 ideas that have grown very rapidly over the past year.
 These trends encompass web and graphics design techniques which will likely play a big role moving into 2012.
 You have probably seen a few of these represented throughout many of your favorite sites online.

 Thankfully the methods to implement these features are becoming easier to understand and much slimmer in code.

 After spending hours online at different websites, you tend to pick up discernable trends in design.
 Over the...
 Read more